© Dmitrii Simakov | Dreamstime.com

 According to research conducted by the Department of Food Science and Human Nutrition at the University of Maine, three veggie and fruit wash products tested reduced the level of residual pesticides on fruit when compared to not washing them at all but washing produce with distilled water was the most effective and economical method.

-A study published in Food Control compared the effects of cleaning produce with vinegar vs. salt water.
-While both methods worked well at removing pesticides, they both affected the taste of the fruit.
-In another study published by the Journal of Agricultural and Food Chemistry, baking soda fared better than bleach and tap water; however, it took 12 to 15 minutes to remove all of the pesticides the researchers applied to the fruit.
+In a study published by the Journal of Agricultural and Food Chemistry, baking soda fared better than bleach and tap water; however, it took 12 to 15 minutes to remove all of the pesticides the researchers applied to the fruit.
+Saltwater and vinegar are two other ways people may wash their produce, but these methods can affect the taste of the fruit.

 How to Properly Wash Produce